DanLucas1/philly-indego-pipeline/README.md

 ![](assets/neighborhood_heatmap.png "Neighborhood Heatmap")

 #### Top/Bottom 10 Destination Neighborhoods by Distance Traveled
 For the destinations that people are willing to travel the farthest to, we do see longer rides facilitated by electric bikes.
-However this pattern reverses for some top destinations (East Falls, Manayunk, Wissahickon) likely because those locations are reached via the scenic and enjoyable Schuylkill river bike path.
+However this pattern diminishes or reverses for some top destinations (East Falls, Manayunk, Wissahickon) likely because those locations are often reached via the scenic Schuylkill river path.
 ![](assets/distance_top10_bottom10.png "dbt lineage")

 ### Planned Future Updates